rhdemo/django-swiftbrowser/README.md

    pip install django==1.09

    pip install django-swiftbrowser

+   (manual: python setup.py install plus other steps, do the above and then copy files)

 2) Please make sure that "tempurl" and "formpost" middlewares are activated in your proxy server.
 Extract from /etc/swift/proxy-server.conf: